Global Health and Underserved Populations Track

 - Certificate in Parasitology and Tropical Medicine

-- Global health syllabus
+- Global health syllabus (sample from prior year)

-- Health System Assessment Project
+- Health System Assessment Project (sample from prior year)

-- Critically Appraised Topics Project
+- Critically Appraised Topics Project (sample from prior year)

-- Global Health IM Residency Track Health Policy Briefs
+- Global Health IM Residency Track Health Policy Briefs (sample from prior year)

 An integral component of the Global Health and Underserved Populations Track is a longitudinal project on a relevant global health issue.
 The project itself can focus on underserved populations in the United States but should have global perspectives based on the international experience.
 Typically, up to 4 months at an international site is split up between the second and third years of residency.
 Categories of Scholarly Project include: